 Meetings conducted by the peer review panel occurred October and November 2016.
 They included an initial, in-person meeting, which included a field trip to sites on the river as well as web-based teleconferences facilitated from the District’s Brooksville office.
 Details about the peer review panel’s work is accessible through the Web Forum.

 Staff has been meeting with elected officials, local governments and other stakeholders to communicate the recommended minimum flows and to solicit feedback.
-District staff will provide an overview of the recommended minimum flows for the Pithlachascotee River System for review and comment during a public workshop to be scheduled.
-When the workshop details are available, information will be provided on this webpage as well as on the District’s online calendar.
+District staff will provide an overview of the recommended minimum flows for the Pithlachascotee River System for review and comment during the Feb.
+15, 2018 public workshop.
+Details about the public workshop are available on the District’s online calendar.